vmarribas/VerMFi/README.md

 ## Citation

-If you use this tool for your work and you will publish it as a paper, you can cite the tool as follows.
+If you use this tool for your work and you will publish it, you can cite the tool as follows.
 If you performed a Side-Channel evaluation, you can cite VerMI:
 BibTeX entry for LaTeX
 ```bibtex